 The Division for Palestinian Rights is mandated by the General Assembly to organize international meetings and conferences in various regions and to encourage the participation of all sectors of the international community.
 They are held to promote constructive analysis and discussions of the various aspects of the question of Palestine and to mobilise international support for and assistance to the Palestinian people.

-In recent years, the programme of international meetings and conferences has placed special emphasis on promoting the exercise of the inalienable rights of the Palestinian people, providing support for the political process and encouraging international efforts, such as the Quartet Road Map, towards a peaceful solution of the conflict.
+In recent years, the programme of international meetings and conferences has placed special emphasis on promoting the exercise of the inalienable rights of the Palestinian people, providing support for the political process and encouraging international efforts towards a peaceful solution of the conflict.

 Since 1993, the Committee has convened annual seminars on assistance to the Palestinian people, in either Europe or the Middle East.
 These events are organised to address the various aspects of the socio-economic and humanitarian situation in the Occupied Palestinian Territory, including East Jerusalem, and to promote wide support by the international community for the Palestinian economy and development.
 More recently, these events have focused on the urgency of bringing humanitarian relief and reconstruction to the Gaza Strip, as well as on State-building efforts of the Palestinian Authority.

 Additional information about various Committee-sponsored events is available HERE

 Research, monitoring, publications and the United Nations Information System on the Question of Palestine (UNISPAL)

 The Division has been requested to monitor developments relevant to the question of Palestine.
 The collection and dissemination of information by the Division are considered by the Committee to be of particular importance to its political advocacy work aimed at making a constructive contribution to the peace process, in support of international efforts aimed at reaching a just, comprehensive and lasting settlement of the question of Palestine.